Oils Cooking with Oils & Fats

 Braising - Stovetop & Oven

 Here you start by frying the main ingredients in a small amount of oil, similar to sauté or stir fry.
 Ingredients may be added in the process, such as starting with onion, then adding meat, garlic and ginger while continuing to fry.
-Once you've reached the proper state of brownness, you add a small amount water (and probably a few more ingredients), cover tightly and either simmer on the stovetop, or in a preheated oven until the ingredients are tender.
-The recipe is finally finished up on the stovetop.
+Once you've reached the proper state of brownness, you add a small amount water or stock (and probably a few more ingredients), cover tightly and either simmer on the stovetop, or in a preheated oven until the ingredients are tender.
+The recipe is often finished up on the stovetop.

-For Stovetop Braising, after browning put in enough water to come up about 1/3 of the depth of the ingredients.
+For Stovetop Braising, after browning put in enough water or stock to come up about 1/3 of the depth of the ingredients.
 Cover tightly and bring to a simmer.
 Check the liquid occasionally and turn the ingredients for even cooking.
 The pot must never run dry.
 Meat is done when it's fork tender.

-For Oven Braising, after the browning step, put in enough water to come up about 1/4 of the depth of the ingredients.
+For Oven Braising, after the browning step, put in enough water or stock to come up about 1/4 of the depth of the ingredients.
 Cover tightly and place it in an oven preheated to between 325°F/160°C and 350°F/175°C. Meat is done when it's fork tender.

 Whether braised on the stovetop or in the oven, many dishes end up back on the stovetop for finishing.
 The main ingredients are often removed and the remaining ingredients made into a sauce which then accompanies the main ingredients.

-Braising Pans Equipment: For stovetop or oven braising both Dutch ovens and covered sauté pans are used.
+For stovetop or oven braising both Dutch ovens and covered sauté pans are used.
 The Dutch shown here is oval, which I prefer for fit to oblong things, but round ones work as well Covered casseroles can also used if you're sure they're flameproof.

 Stewing

-Stewing is pretty much the same as Braising except you put in enough water or stock to cover the ingredients.
+Stewing is pretty much the same as Braising except you put in enough water or stock to pretty much cover the ingredients.
 Again, it starts on the stovetop with browning, and generally ends on the stovetop with the finish seasoning, reduction or thickening, but the middle portion can be done either on the stovetop or in the oven.

 Pan Frying